Neutrino-Induced Polarization Rotation in Active Galactic Nuclei Plasmas: Effect of neutrinos in the accretion disk

 The dominant production channel of UHE neutrinos in these inner-disk regions is hadronuclear $pp$ interactions arising from collisions of accelerated protons with the dense thermal plasma.
 These interactions produce roughly equal numbers of charged pions, $\pi^+$ and $\pi^-$, which subsequently generate a neutrino flux with nearly equal contributions of neutrinos and antineutrinos.
 A small but nonzero neutrino--antineutrino asymmetry is generically expected, since $pp$ collisions are not perfectly charge symmetric due to valence-quark effects, yielding $\pi^+/\pi^- \gtrsim 1$.
 In addition, subdominant hadronic processes such as $p\gamma$ interactions are $\pi^+$-biased, leading to slightly different $\nu$ and $\bar{\nu}$ yields~\cite{Biehl:2016psj,Fiorillo:2024jqz}.
 Overall for neutrinos produced in accretion disk plasma it is expected a suppressed asymmetry $(1-r_\nu) \ll 1$, compared to the maximal asymmetry of the jet scenario (see Sec.~\ref{sec:UHEnu}).
 With regard to concrete experimental data, the IceCube Collaboration’s observation of NGC~1068 currently provides only a muon-neutrino flux measurement~\cite{IceCube:2022der}, rather than an all-flavor flux normalization as for TXS~0506+056~\cite{IceCube:2024fxo}.
 Consequently, without knowing the electron-neutrino flux we cannot provide an estimate of the birefringence effect for such source.
 A full numerical treatment of neutrino production in accretion-disk environments would be required to predict such fluxes, which is beyond the scope of this work.

 Given the above, we can nevertheless provide an estimate of the induced rotation angle due to the C$\nu$B permeating the accretion disk plasma.
-The effective propagation length of X-ray photons through the disk environment can be assumed to be of the order of a few gravitational radii $r_g = GM/c^2$.
-Namely, for a fiducial choice of a SMBH with mass $M = 10^9 M_\odot$, we have $l \equiv r_g = 4 \times 10^{-5}~\mathrm{pc}$, which is clearly much smaller than the typical parsec- to kiloparsec-scale characteristic of blazar jet plasma structures.
+The effective propagation length of X-ray photons through the disk environment can be assumed to be of the order of a few gravitational radii $r_g = GM/c^2$, where $G$ is Newton's gravitational constant and $c$ the speed of light in vacuum.
+Namely, for a fiducial choice of a SMBH with mass $M = 10^9 M_\odot$, with $M_\odot$ denoting one solar mass, we have $l \equiv r_g = 4 \times 10^{-5}~\mathrm{pc}$, which is clearly much smaller than the typical parsec- to kiloparsec-scale characteristic of blazar jet plasma structures.
 However, for a high density plasma with $n_e = 10^{15}~\mathrm{cm}^{-3}$, and using Eqs.~\eqref{eq:CnuBasymmetry} and~\eqref{eq:RotaryPowerAGNCnuB} for C$\nu$B, we obtain:

 This value, to our knowledge, is the largest neutrino-induced polarization-rotation angle reported in the literature.